Rick Moffat

 Rick Moffat is a Canadian radio announcer.
 He recently provided play-by-play commentary for CJAD radio and TSN 690 for Montreal Alouettes games and Montreal Impact games.
 He also co-hosted The Morning Show on TSN 690 alongside Conor McKenna and Shaun Starr, weekday mornings from 6 - 10 a.m.

 As of November 28, 2019, he was no longer employed by the station.

 Broadcasting career

 Moffat began his play-by-play career with the Montreal Machine of the NFL-run World League of American Football.
 When the Alouettes returned CFL play to Montreal, Moffat worked with CJAD 800 broadcast legend Ted Blackman, former Seattle Seahawk and Toronto Argonaut Tommy Kane, as well as longtime Alouette all-star Tony Proudfoot, who would become Moffat's co-host in the booth until the 2008 season.

 Moffat joined the CJAD 800 Hockey Broadcast team in 2004, during the spring playoffs.

 Moffat currently provides play-by-play commentary for TSN 690 for Montreal Alouettes games and Montreal Impact games.
-He also co-hosts The Morning Show on TSN 690 alongside Elliott Price and Shaun Starr, weekday mornings from 6 - 10 a.m.
+He also co-hosted The Morning Show on TSN 690 alongside Elliott Price and Shaun Starr, weekday mornings from 6 - 10 a.m.
 He is known as the voice of MLS's Montreal Impact.